 Managing multichannel customer support is a time-consuming task if you don’t use software that centralizes your incoming tickets from every channel.
 If you’re forced to use multiple dashboards and log in to multiple programs to provide customer support, you risk taking too long and even missing messages.

 Make sure you understand which channels take up the most time or cause the most issues, and prioritize accordingly.
 You should also make sure you’re using an eCommerce customer support tool to centralize your messages and streamline your customer service.

 Your strategy must reflect expected periods of high and low activity.
 Make sure you understand the events that will impact your support capabilities, workflow management and staffing levels.
 This involves learning how to manage customer support efficiently during busy periods and over holidays.

 One of the most basic best practices of customer support is replying to customers quickly, and this can even lead to increased revenue.
 Pre-sales queries (when you have a potential customer browsing your site and they have a question about a particular product) are a great example of this.
 If you answer their question straight away when your visitors in the buying mindset, you can convert them into a customer.

 Likewise, if they’re asking about a product on Instagram, a quick and informative response can not only make this sale, but encourage a handful more to follow.

 7. Review internal procedures

-Identify the queries that account for the highest percentage of your support activities.
-Classify the most time-consuming activities.
-Distil the most common processes into simpler steps.
-Free up staff and direct your resources in more meaningful activities, like resolving problem cases and ensuring your metrics stay on track.
+Identify the queries that account for the highest percentage of your support activities and classify the most time-consuming activities.
+You can then distill these processes into simpler steps which will free up time for you to direct your resources in other activities, like eCommerce marketing.